Skip to main content

 Rocky Branch Learning Garden

-The Learning Garden at Rocky Branch Trail is located behind Carmichael Gym’s outdoor basketball courts, off of the Campus Health Center parking lot.
+The Learning Garden at Rocky Branch Trail is located between the Carmichael Gym’s outdoor basketball courts and the Campus Health Center parking lot.
 It was designed and planted by horticulture students in 2016 with support from the City of Raleigh’s Advocates for Health in Action.

-Additions to the garden’s edible features were later added by the Sustainability Stewards in 2022 with support from the NC State Sustainability Fund and Landscape and Maintenance Operations horticulture team.
-This team provides sustainable management of campus pollinator gardens, which includes avoiding the use of chemical fertilizers.
-Instead, they top plant beds with compost and manually remove weeds.
+Additions to the garden’s edible features were later added by the Sustainability Stewards in 2022 with support from NC State’s Landscape and Maintenance Operations horticulture team.
+This team provides sustainable management of campus pollinator gardens.
+This includes not using any fertilizers or chemicals.
+Instead, they top the plant beds with compost to teach spring and fall and manually remove weeds.

 The Learning Garden includes the following plants: